AfterRace/SoC_Project/readme.md

 ## Conclusion
 We successfly solved the tasks in the given time frame.
+For all implementation and test related acitvities we needed around 5 lab sessions a 2 hourse.
 All requirements are fullfiled and tested.
 We faced no serious problems during the implementation.

 ## References